Brachiaria genotypes adapted to poorly drained soils

 The technological solution

-The project, through a spatial analysis using the databases of GBIF (Global Biodiversity Information Facility) and Genesys (Portal of global information on genetic resources –ex situ-), produced maps to estimate the flood areas in the tropical zone of America Latin America and the Caribbean and with the use of global climate models, estimated the future expansion of flood areas in the different countries of the region due to climate change, and thus estimated the areas of potential use of Brachiarias for livestock, in areas not appropriate for cropping.
+The project, through a spatial analysis using the databases of GBIF (Global Biodiversity Information Facility) and Genesys (Portal of global information on genetic resources –ex situ-), produced maps to estimate the flood areas in the tropical zone of Latin America and the Caribbean and with the use of global climate models, estimated the future expansion of flood areas in the different countries of the region due to climate change, and thus estimated the areas of potential use of Brachiarias for livestock, in areas not appropriate for cropping.

 Five Brachiarias genotypes were also identified that combined desirable adaptation characteristics to floodable soils with nutritional attributes for livestock feeding and the anatomical and morphological mechanisms that make them more tolerant to poorly drained soils.